Shakeskeyboarde/wurk/core/json/README.md

 # Wurk JSON

-JSON utilities used by Wurk.
+JSON data accessor used by Wurk.